The tiny island where cats outnumber humans – and made it a tourist destination

 Over 100 cats inhabit Tashirojima, along with about 50 humans, according to the city's website.

-Along a paved road running about 2 kilometers (1.2 miles) between the island's two ports, cats groom themselves and mingle with other cats.
+Along a paved road running about 2 kilometres (1.2 miles) between the island's two ports, cats groom themselves and mingle with other cats.

 There are a few cafes and inns, but no car rental shops, gas stations or public transportation.
 Tourists are expected to walk up and down the island's hills while visiting.